-Format: free text, multiple lines in sequence allowed as in example below Example:
+Format: Free text, multiple lines in sequence allowed as shown in the example below.

+'''

 descr: NIKHEF section H

 descr: Science Park Watergraafsmeer

 descr: Amsterdam

-tech-c:
+'''

-Name or NIC-handle of technical contact person.
+tech-c: Name or NIC-handle of technical contact person.
 This is someone to be contacted for technical problems such as misconfiguration, etc.